- Diet & Weight Loss

 Video of A Zumba Class, I Love This Song!

 If you learn to simply control the amount of calories that you eat each day, you can eat almost any food that you want.
 If you want icecream, eat icecream.
 You want chips?
 Eat chips.
 This does not mean to eat four servings of icecream or the whole bag of chips.
 You still have to eat in moderation.
 Look at the serving size of what you're eating, and measure it out.
 Subtract those calories from your daily balance, and you will know how many calories you have left for the day.
 You balance this out by incorporating low-calorie foods into your diet.
 If your first snack of the day was icecream, let the second snack be some type of fresh fruit or vegetable.
 Of course, you do have to use common sense as far as fats and sugars go.
-Just don't eat a whole lot of high-fat and/or high-sugar foods.
+Just don't eat a whole lot of high-fat and/or high-sugar foods because these won't keep you full for long, which then results in you starving yourself to keep your low calorie diet.
 But there is no need to count fat grams and sugar grams, and all those other grams.
-Just keep count of your calories.
-And enjoy the yummy foods that you love.
+Just keep count of your calories and replace some of the unhealthy foods with healthy foods.
+And most importantly, enjoy the yummy foods that you love.